Help for candidates just starting their campaign.

 Most candidates will file reports only with the PDC.
-King and Pierce counties and the City of Seattle have enacted local filing requirements.
-Other county and municipal office candidates should check with the auditor or city clerk to determine if there is a local filing requirement.
+The City of Seattle has enacted local filing requirements.
+Check the Seattle Ethics and Elections Commission website.
+Other county and municipal office candidates should check with their county auditor or city clerk to determine if there is a local filing requirement.

 Candidates must open a separate campaign account in a bank, credit union or savings and loan institution if they accept monetary contributions.
 A candidate who personally funds his/her entire campaign and accepts no contributions does not have to open a bank account.
 These candidates are required to make campaign books of account, which may include the personal checkbook register, available for public inspection by appointment the week before the election.

 Generally, contributions from individuals, corporations, unions and other organizations are permitted.
 Candidates subject to contribution limits have special contributor restrictions explained in the PDC's manuals.
 By federal law, no foreign corporations or citizens (unless they have a Permanent Resident Card, also known as a green card), national banks and corporations organized by authority of Congress and federal government contractors may contribute to or spend funds on behalf of U.S. candidates.